Khaled2049/DaCoda/content/posts/how-to-create-a-blog.md

 ---
 date: "2025-11-01T09:03:00-06:00"
-draft: true
+draft: false
-title: How to Create a Blog
+title: How to Create a Blog Using HUGO and Github Pages
 ---

 ## Local Setup and Hugo Site Creation